dobyemail/python/CONTRIBUTE.md

 ## Publishing to PyPI

-To publish the dobyemail package to PyPI, follow these steps:
+The dobyemail package has been successfully published to PyPI.
+To update the package for future releases, follow these steps:

 1. Ensure you have the latest version of the necessary tools:
    ```bash
    pip install --upgrade setuptools wheel twine
    ```

-2. Update the version number in `setup.py` if you've made any changes.
+2. Update the version number in `setup.py` to reflect the new version.

 3. Clean up any old builds:
    ```bash